alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 It was [a good experience]({% post_url 2015-08-20-things-i-did-in-my-khan-academy-internship %}),
 and overall I'm very glad I decided to take the offer.
-At the same time, as the semester started, I found myself enjoying research a lot more.
-Maybe it was the light course load in the first few weeks, or maybe it was the realization that I actually knew something, and could hold a conversation with the grad student mentoring me.
+At the same time, when the semester started I found myself enjoying research a lot more.
+Maybe it was the light course load in the first few weeks, or maybe it was the realization that I actually learned something.
+I could hold a conversation with the grad student mentoring me.
 At least, for a while.

 Riding the peak of research motivation, I set up meetings with my PI to find